wjkmartin/fantasy-quest-2/README.md

 * Recieve one of several different temporary blessings from the local cleric of Rolep, if you can afford it.
 * ... and much more!

-#### More info on my development journey can be found here, on my website: www.willmartin.ca/portfolio (please feed the dog on the home page, thanks 🐕)
+#### More info on my development journey can be found here, on my website: www.willmartin.ca/portfolio